Seminar for Top Engineering Prospects (STEP)

-*Need based scholarships for STEP are available; please contact the College of Engineering Honors Program for details AFTER completing the STEP application (including reporting of standardized test scores).
+**Need based scholarships for STEP are available; please contact the College of Engineering Honors Program once the entire STEP application (including reporting of standardized test scores) is complete.

 STEP students are housed in premier Purdue University Residence Halls, and share a suite-style, air-conditioned room with another STEP participant of the same gender (we cannot accommodate roommate requests).
 Trained residential STEP staff interns are housed on the floors with STEP students, and are responsible for ensuring the safety of the STEP students while in the residence hall.
 Bed linens, towels, washcloths, and laundry service for these linens are provided.
 Laundry machines in the residence hall are available for student use (students must provide their own laundry detergent).

 The STEP registration fee covers breakfast, lunch, and dinner each day of the STEP camp session in award-winning Purdue University Dining Courts (beginning with Sunday dinner and ending with lunch on Saturday).
 Please see the STEP itinerary for a more detailed schedule.
 Dietary restrictions are accommodated in the dining courts, and more information is available on the dining court websites for Food Allergies and Menus.

 Transportation to and from Purdue University in West Lafayette, Indiana is the responsibility of the participant.
 Local (campus) shuttle transportation between the Purdue Memorial Union and the residence hall housing STEP students is available, and there are commercial shuttle services that connect to the Purdue Memorial Union to and from the Indianapolis airport.
 All transportation for STEP-related activities during the session is provided.